International Women’s Day around the world

 Russia

-Russia and Belarus carefully cultivate Women’s Day.
-Men give gifts to their wives, their mothers and sometimes even their colleagues.
+Women’s Day is celebrated in Russia and Belarus.
+Men give gifts to their wives, mothers and sometimes even colleagues.
 The children also bring flowers to the mothers and teachers.
-If Women’s Day is celebrated with the family, festive meals are organized.ç
+If Women’s Day is celebrated in the family, festive meals are organized.

 China

 Many employers use this day to express their gratitude to their employees.
-Working women are usually given half a day off or just a shorter working day.
-It is also increasingly popular for employers to give out small gifts to their employees.
-Another way to celebrate Women’s Day in China is the large number of product discounts offered to women on this day.
+Working women are usually granted a half-day off or simply a shorter working day.
+It’s also becoming increasingly popular for employers to give small gifts to their employees.
+Another way of celebrating Women’s Day in China is the large number of product discounts offered to women on the day.

 The United Kingdom

-Held over three days in London, including International Women’s Day, the Women of the World festival features speakers, activists and artists, coming together to tackle issues facing women around the world.
+Held over three days in London, including International Women’s Day, the Women of the World festival brings together speakers, activists and artists to tackle the issues facing women around the world.

-The day is punctuated by parades through several cities, particularly Santiago, the capital of Chili, during which protesters also wear green handkerchiefs to symbolize their support for sexual and reproductive rights.
-Chants, drum rolls and elaborate costumes are part of the game.
+The day is punctuated by marches through several cities, particularly Santiago, Chile‘s capital, during which demonstrators also wear green handkerchiefs to symbolize their support for sexual and reproductive rights.
+Songs, drum rolls and elaborate costumes are the order of the day.

 African countries

 Africa celebrates International African Women’s Day on July 31.
-This is an event that has existed for almost 60 years.
+It’s an event that’s been around for almost 60 years.
 This day is an opportunity to take stock of the situation of women on the African continent.
-Rwanda stands out as the country has 61% women in its parliament.
+Rwanda stands out from the rest, with 61% of its members of parliament being women.

-If you too, this article has made you want to travel to one of these countries, consider taking advantage of our travel insurance at the best TravelPass price to go abroad safely.
-You can also find your travel information on these countries on our website.
+If this article has inspired you to travel to one of these countries, take advantage of our TravelPass travel insurance for a safe trip abroad.
+You can also find travel information about these countries on our website.